Headbright/how-to-vsds/docs/producer/transforming-data.md

 The value of publishing data sets through LDES lies in the easy interlinking of data between companies and organizations over the Web.
 Selecting the correct model to describe the data, as well as reusing the same model to describe the same kind of data is one of the means to facilitate client consumers.

-An example of a domain-specific model describing sensors, measurements and observations is [OSLO](https://www.vlaanderen.be/digitaal-vlaanderen/onze-oplossingen/oslo).
+An example of a domain-specific model describing sensors, measurements, and observations is [OSLO](https://www.vlaanderen.be/digitaal-vlaanderen/onze-oplossingen/oslo).

 - Data is openly available in a predefined format